AditiRaoS/ASR/README.md

 # ASR
-Fairseq-based transformer model for ASR in English
+Fairseq-based transformer model for Automatic Speech Recognition in English.
+The LibriSpeech dataset is used.